bc-marine-canvas/bc-marine-canvas/content/enclosures/_index.md

 ## More than just marine

-We also make enclosures for patios, porches, and decks.
+We also make drop-in enclosure panels for patios, porches, and decks.
 Drop panels are a flexible way to add screens, windows, and privacy to your outdoor space.